Vasallo94/patata/README.md

 Run the tests and ensure they pass.
 Submit a pull request.
 License
-Patata Poderosa is released under the MIT License.
+Patatas is released under the MIT License.
 See the LICENSE file for more details.